isomerpages/mlaw-corp/news/press-releases/_posts/2021-06-28-Extension-to-Temporary-Relief-Measures-Property-Sector-due-to-COVID19.md

 The conditions to be met to qualify for the extension of the PCP are as follows:

    (i)	The land was awarded on or before 7 May 2021; or the land was directly alienated or had their lease renewed by SLA on or before 7 May 2021; and

    (ii) The original timeline for completion of the development expired on or after 1 February 2020.

 For cases where the land was awarded on or before 1 June 2020, or the land was directly alienated or had their lease renewed by SLA on or before 1 June 2020, this 6-month extension will be in addition to the cumulative 12-month extension that was provided via the temporary relief measures announced on 6 May 2020 and 8 October 2020.

 Qualifying developers will be notified by the respective agencies.
 No application is necessary.

-**MINISTRY OF NATIONAL DEVELOPMENT
+**MINISTRY OF NATIONAL DEVELOPMENT<br>
-MINISTRY OF FINANCE
+MINISTRY OF FINANCE<br>
-MINISTRY OF LAW
+MINISTRY OF LAW <br>
 MINISTRY OF TRADE AND INDUSTRY**<br>

 **28 June 2021**